-The challenge in the delivery of French second language (FSL) education is to ensure that all students, no matter where they live, what their socio-economic background or intellectual abilities, have equal opportunity to quality and accessible French educational opportunities.
+The challenge in the delivery of French second language (FSL) education is to ensure that all students, no matter where they live, what their socio-economic background, first language, or intellectual ability, have equal opportunity to access quality French educational opportunities.
 CPF BC & Yukon has identified three key areas for continued improvement:

 1) Program access